Paired T-Test

 Statistical Significance

-Statistical significance is determined by looking at the p-value.
+The p-value determines the Statistical significance.
 The p-value gives the probability of observing the test results under the null hypothesis.
 The lower the p-value, the lower the probability of obtaining a result like the one that was observed if the null hypothesis was true.
 Thus, a low p-value indicates decreased support for the null hypothesis.
 However, the possibility that the null hypothesis is true and that we simply obtained a very rare result can never be ruled out completely.
 The cutoff value for determining statistical significance is ultimately decided on by the researcher, but usually a value of .05 or less is chosen.
 This corresponds to a 5% (or less) chance of obtaining a result like the one that was observed if the null hypothesis was true.

 Practical Significance

-Practical significance depends on the subject matter.
+Practical significance depends on the subject matter specifically.
 It is not uncommon, especially with large sample sizes, to observe a result that is statistically significant but not practically significant.
 In most cases, both types of significance are required in order to draw meaningful conclusions.

 Statistics Solutions can assist with your quantitative analysis by assisting you to develop your methodology and results chapters.
 The services that we offer include: